 Compare and Contrast Themes Across Cultures

 • Overcoming the Monster

-Students can recognize recurring themes and motifs in stories from various cultures by understanding these patterns.
+With this foundation, students can recognize recurring themes in stories from various cultures by understanding the patterns that emerge.

+Compare and Contrast Themes Across Cultures